GerrySeidman/Distributed-Systems-Study-Group/tasks/openTasks-12-12-19.md

 Seeking Volunteers to research, document and prepare to mentor others on one or more of items (1-6)

+Please add your name to the [DSSG Task Volunteer Sheet](https://docs.google.com/spreadsheets/d/1z1dPJTVdZcgb4hQwultcTQKZMfylgzN-vo-1vEtBIo8/edit#gid=0) as either a lead or one of the collaborators

+Don't forget that you can reach out to others in the group on the [DSSG Slack Channel](http://dssg-workspace.slack.com)

 ## Setting up VMs

 See the notes on the VM page, but basically we're going to have different people explore each option.